University Logo

 8.1 Where a Student does not pay:

-a The Fees Invoice rendered to that Student;
+a the Fees Account rendered to that Student

 or

-(ii) Withhold the formal notification of the results of any examination of the Student;
+(ii) withhold the formal notification of the final grades of the Student

-(iv) Decline to release the Student’s academic record;
+(iv) decline to release the Student’s official academic transcript

 8.2 Application for Reinstatement

-a A student upon whom a penalty is imposed under section 8.1(i) may apply to have his/her enrolment reinstated upon payment of the outstanding amount owing and the Course reinstatement fee as outlined in Schedule – Part A.
+a A Student upon whom a penalty is imposed under section 8.1b(i) may apply to have their enrolment reinstated upon payment of the outstanding amount owing and the course reinstatement fee as outlined in Schedule – Part A.

-b To be eligible to complete course requirements, a student must apply for course reinstatement two weeks before the beginning of the examination period within the semester which enrolment in the course(s) took place.
+b To be eligible to complete course requirements, a Student must apply for course reinstatement no later than two weeks before the beginning of the examination period within the semester which enrolment in the course(s) took place.

 8.3 A Student upon whom a penalty is imposed under section 8.1 may by giving written notice to the Director, Academic Services within eight days of the penalty having been imposed, apply to the Council or duly constituted Committee of the Council to review the imposition of that penalty.
 The notice must set out the reasons for the review.
 The decision of the Council or its Committee is final.